-Its unchangeable perfection, and infinite justice, is written in the heavens and earth and in ourselves, in our every day experience and ob-servation.
+Its unchangeable perfection, and infinite justice, is written in the heavens and earth and in ourselves, in our every day experience and ob servation.
 Then let us obey and be saved.

-But, one more thought, by illustration.
-We present before you a thrifty growing young tree.
-We take an are and strike above and below, and throw out a chip.
+But, one thought, by illustration We present before you a thrifty growing young We take an axe and strike above and below, and throw out a chip.
 What have we done?
 We have violated the law of the growth of that part of the tree.
-What does the law do?
-True to its revelations in every instance, it commences the restoring process.
-Year af-ter year, the edges of the axe wound round over, until they finally unite, and there is no outward evidence of the injury we have done, except a slight irregularity in the bark, finally this too is obliterated.
-Herein is the application.
-We may cut the tree down, years hence and upon splitting it open we will find a black spot at the heart.
+Wast does the law do?
+True to its revelations in every instance it commences the restoring process.
+Year af ter year, the edges of the axe wound round over, until they finally unite, and there is no outward evidence of the it jury we have done, except a slight irregularity in the bark, finally this too is obliterated.
+Herein is the applicaand upon splitting it open we will find a black spot at the heart.

-Who knows but that at every sin we commit we may imprint a black spot upon the fair escutcheon of our soul's purity, to which we may forever look with regret or remorse.
+Who knows but that at every sin we commit we may imprint a black spot upon the fair escutcheon of our soul's purity, to which we may orever look with regret morse.